Planting with Natives Supports Biodiversity

 by Victoria Wittig, Project Coordinator, Save the Dunes

-Spring has finally arrived and with it the beginning of the gardening season.
 Gardening is such a joy in so many ways… A garden can become an artist’s palette painted with the hues, tones and shapes of the plants that bring the landscape to life.
 It’s a place to unwind and reconnect with soil that nurtures growth, seeds that bring new possibilities and plants that enrich our lives with serene greenery, beautiful blooms and rejuvenating aromas.
 Gardens are also where families may plant their roots for bright futures.
 Being outside in a family garden away from technology, distractions and stresses offers precious moments for togetherness; the garden grows as a part of the family.

-This year, we invite you to celebrate your home garden by considering an often overlooked, yet tremendous opportunity – creating a native garden that supports biodiversity in our Indiana dunes region.
+At Save the Dunes, we invite you to celebrate your home garden by considering an often overlooked, yet tremendous opportunity – creating a native garden that supports biodiversity in our Indiana dunes region.
 But what is biodiversity and why is your garden a potential oasis?

 Our Earth is unique in the cosmos in that it supports such an incredible diversity of life forms; i.e. biodiversity.
 Ecosystems that cover the earth are each comprised of communities of plants and animals that thrive in that spot – they are the native species that belong there!
 Native species have adapted through the ages to match their lifecycles to the timing of seasons, temperature and precipitation gradients, nutrient availability, soil type, and interactions with other species.
 Natural ecosystems are a mosaic of native communities painted perfectly on the Earth’s landscape.